Two tankers collided in Egypt's Suez Canal, briefly disrupting traffic in the vital waterway

-CAIRO (AP) — Two tankers carrying oil products and liquefied natural gas collided in the Suez Canal, briefly disrupting traffic through the global waterway, Egyptian authorities said Wednesday.
+CAIRO (AP) — Two tankers carrying oil products and liquefied natural gas collided in a single-lane stretch of the Suez Canal, briefly disrupting traffic through the global waterway, Egyptian authorities said Wednesday.

-The Suez Canal authority said in a statement that the BW Lesmes, a Singapore-flagged tanker that carries liquefied natural gas, suffered a mechanical malfunction Tuesday night and ran aground while transiting through the canal.
-The Burri, a Cayman Islands-flagged oil products tanker, collided with the broken vessel.
+The Suez Canal Authority said in a statement that the BW Lesmes, a Singapore-flagged tanker that carries liquefied natural gas, suffered a mechanical malfunction in its propulsion and steering systems on Tuesday night.
+It ran aground after which the Burri, a Cayman Islands-flagged oil products tanker, collided with it at the 144 kilometer (89 mile) -mark of the waterway, the canal said.

-The collision disrupted traffic for several hours before it resumed after the two tankers were towed away, the Suez Canal authority said.
-The two tankers were part of a convoy transiting through the canal from the Mediterranean Sea to the Red Sea.
+The collision disrupted traffic and the canal authority deployed its tugboats to tow the two tankers away.
+The vessels were part of a convoy transiting through the canal from the Mediterranean Sea to the Red Sea.

-“We’ve immediately handled the breakdowns ... and traffic will go back to normal in both directions within the coming hours,” said Adm.
-Ossama Rabei, the head of the canal authority, in the statement.
+“Traffic will go back to normal in both directions within the coming hours,” Adm.
+Ossama Rabei, the head of the canal authority, said in the statement.

+The authorities blamed the strong currents in this part of the Suez Canal for the collision.

 The canal services firm Leth Agencies said the incident delayed the transit of 21 southbound vessels that were scheduled to pass through the waterway on Tuesday.